revilowaldow/BITC/Sessions/2025/04 20 - Session 44 - Interlude.md

 The Silver Company find their downtime urgently interrupted, with no time to recall Kaulinan from his stargazing, [[Kevin Aldragosh]] directs the other party members to report to [[Palanda Macav]] immediately.

-[[Palanda Macav]] tasks the party to investigate the vault from which the Aether Pepper was stolen, to return it before the conclusion of the trials and to identify the culprit.
-The loss of the pepper must be kept secret
+[[Palanda Macav]] tasks the party to investigate the vault from which the Aether Pepper was stolen, to return it before the conclusion of the trials, and to identify the culprit.
+The loss of the pepper must be kept secret so as not to disrupt the trials, which makes questioning the participants, the prime suspects, impossible.